Last time I was in London Mayfair I saw this Rolls Royce and I immediately thought that it was out of scale with the other cars on the street.

 At one time prestige cars such as Rolls Royce had understated elegance.
 Nowadays they have overstated arrogance.
 This change also applies to many of their customers.

-Quote from: Bob G on Today at 09:52:43 AMNot as good as the soft top BMW I saw driven by a blonde which was M1LPH (mother I'd like to phone home) :laugh3:
+Quote from: Bob G on November 05, 2025, 09:52:43 AMNot as good as the soft top BMW I saw driven by a blonde which was M1LPH (mother I'd like to phone home) :laugh3:

 Many years ago when on a business trip to Manchester, I was passed on the M62 by a blond lass in a BMW convertible with the number plate M1 NGE and she'd pushed it all together.
 Brazen, or what?